sarthakdewan1601/InterviewPrep/Day 4/Perfect Peak of Array/README.md

 * Did it in another way , as not mentioned in the editorial
 * Editorial complexity - ```O(n)```
 * My complexity - O(n<sup>2</sup>) (I think)
+* Prefix and suffix max arrays were used in editorial , I wish I could have thought of that oof.
+* Anyways, great problem as always, moving forward with more questions

+***Cheers!***